Leader-board/MathsSHproposal/README.md

 NOTE: Please download the file directly - there are some rendering issues when using GitHub's renderer.

-This file is dual-licensed under CC BY SA NC 4.0 (in addition to the specified license).
+This file is dual-licensed under CC BY SA NC 4.0 (NOT the license specified on the LICENSE file).